Higher Institute of Dramatic Arts (Damascus)

 The institute has succeeded in making its mark on the theatre and dramatic arts scene of the Middle East, with performances in Kuwait, Egypt, Jordan, Lebanon, Germany and other countries.
 In his academic study on the social position of intellectuals and market forces, exemplified by commercial TV in Syria, Adwan Ziad, a former professor at the institute, "explores how the Higher Institute of Dramatic Arts in Damascus achieved an exceptional degree of prestige in Syrian cultural life.
 Although operating under a dictatorship in a conservative country, HIDA still enjoyed unusual margins of curricula autonomy and free expression in a country that repressed other cultural and educational sectors."

+Beginning in late 2011, the Syrian arts community experienced a marked shift in location.
+For a number of younger alumni of the Higher Institute of Dramatic Arts, who had completed their studies in the early 2000s, Beirut emerged as the first major place of relocation.
+By 2013, the Lebanese capital had developed into an important hub for emerging Syrian artistic work.
+From 2014 onward, a further phase of displacement followed, with many artists moving on to countries in Western Europe and beyond; within this context, Berlin became a key place of settlement for parts of the Syrian theatre community.

+In addition to founding members Saadallah Wannous, Ghassan al-Maleh and Hannan Kassab Hassan, playwright and later Minister of Culture Riad Ismat also taught at the institute.
+Further, Kassab Hassan published a trilingual dictionary (French-English-Arabic) for theatre studies and performing arts.